Adopted by the Board on 20-Oct-2020

 - All owasp.org domain lists are publicly viewable by everyone on the web

 - Nearly all lists with owasp.org domain lists are open for membership.
-Notable exceptions are [email protected] and [email protected]
+Notable exceptions are leaders@ and global-board@

-- [email protected] and [email protected] membership is curated and posting is limited to members
+- Leaders@ and global-board@ membership is curated, and posting is limited to members

-Social Media like Twitter and Facebook along with messaging/collaboration tools like Slack are supplemental not replacement channels for email communications between the community and the OWASP Board of Directors, Chapters, Projects, Committees, teams, and Members.
+Social Media like Twitter and Facebook and messaging/collaboration tools like Slack are supplemental, not replacement channels for email communications between the community and the OWASP Board of Directors, Chapters, Projects, Committees, teams, and Members.

 Creating and Removing Lists

 Staff selected by the Executive Director shall administer OWASP Mailing Lists.
 Upon request, Leaders can be assigned as Group Manager(s).
-Each Chapter, Project, and Committee shall have a list created for the group no later than ten days following the official formation of the group as defined by its launch on the OWASP Foundation website.
+Each Chapter, Project and Committee shall have a list created for the group no later than ten days following its official formation as defined by its launch on the OWASP Foundation website.
 At their sole discretion with oversight from the Executive Director, Mailing List Administrators can create additional Mailing Lists upon request.

 Mailing Lists will be considered abandoned if there are no posts within the past 18 months.
-From time-to-time staff will audit Mailing List use and Group Managers of abandoned Mailing Lists will be requested to justify continued use of the Mailing List.
-Following a 30-day waiting period, either an approval by Group Managers to close or no response by any Group Manager will result in the closing of the Mailing List to future postings.
-At its sole discretion, the OWASP Foundation may choose to entirely remove or simply close and archive abandoned Mailing Lists.
+From time to time, staff will audit Mailing List use, and Group Managers of abandoned Mailing Lists will be requested to justify continued use of the Mailing List.
+Following a 30-day waiting period, either approval by Group Managers to close or no response by any Group Manager will result in the closing of the Mailing List to future postings.
+The OWASP Foundation may remove or close entirely and archive abandoned Mailing Lists at its sole discretion.

 Participating in Mailing Lists is a privilege which can be revoked at any time and without notice.
-Generally anyone can join most every Mailing List in the owasp.org domain with two exceptions: (1) the global-board, and (2) leaders lists.
+Generally, anyone can join any mailing list in the owasp.org domain with two exceptions: (1) the global-board, and (2) leaders lists.

 The community can locate all OWASP Mailing Lists (groups) at https://groups.google.com/a/owasp.org/.
-There visitors can view historical conversations on public lists, search lists and content, where applicable join a list, and control their email settings.
-Google makes a best effort to deliver email from Mailing Lists, but users may need to configure their inbox and spam filter/folder to ensure expected timely delivery of messages.
-The OWASP Foundation is not responsible for delivery or delays associated of content from Mailing Lists.
+Visitors can view historical conversations on public lists, search lists, and content, where applicable, join a list, and control their email settings.
+Google makes the best effort to deliver email from Mailing Lists, but users may need to configure their inbox and spam filter/folder to ensure expected timely delivery of messages.
+The OWASP Foundation is not responsible for delivery or delays associated with content from Mailing Lists.

-Users of OWASP Mailing Lists shall use their real life identity and anonymous unverified identities are prohibited.
+Users of OWASP Mailing Lists shall use their real-life identity and anonymous unverified identities are prohibited.
 Upon request, Members of Mailing Lists, shall provide within seven days of said request, proof of identity to Group Owner(s).
-Failure to provide adequate credititals for proof of identity will result in the Member being removed then banned from all OWASP Mailing Lists, and at the sole discretion of the Group Owner(s), all content posted by the Member being permanently removed.
+Failure to provide adequate credentials for proof of identity will result in the Member being removed then banned from all OWASP Mailing Lists, and at the sole discretion of the Group Owner(s), all content posted by the Member being permanently removed.

-Egregious single or repeated violations of the Code of Conduct shall result in a member being suspended or banned from Mailing Lists.
+Egregious single or repeated violations of the Code of Conduct shall result in members suspension and subsequently banned from Mailing Lists.
 Suspension or banning members is at the sole decision of the Executive Director.

-With regard to the two Controlled owasp.org lists, following are their additional membership requirements:
+Regarding the two controlled owasp.org lists, the following are their additional membership requirements:

-Global-board.
-Membership of this Mailing List is controlled to only include current Board members, recently elected incoming Board Members, the Executive Director, and Chief Financial Officer of the Foundation.
+- Global-board.
+Membership of this Mailing List is controlled to include current Board members, recently elected incoming Board Members, the Executive Director, and the Chief Financial Officer of the Foundation.
 While membership is controlled, all content posted to this mail list is public for anyone on the internet to read.

-Generally you must be a member of a list to post to an OWASP Mailing List.
-All use of and behavior on Mailing Lists, and in particular posting, shall conform to the OWASP Foundation Code of Conduct.
-Posts and other behaviors related to Mailing Lists that violate the Code of Conduct should be reported to the Group Owner(s) and Group Manager(s) for moderation up to and including removal of the post and if any resulting threads, along with banning of the individual who made the post on all OWASP Mailing Lists.
+Generally, you must be a member of a list to post to an OWASP Mailing List.
+All use of and behavior on Mailing Lists, mainly posting, shall conform to the OWASP Foundation Code of Conduct.
+Posts and other behaviors related to Mailing Lists that violate the Code of Conduct should be reported to the Group Owner(s) and Group Manager(s) for Moderation up to and including removal of the post and if any resulting threads, along with banning of the individual who made the post on all OWASP Mailing Lists.

 Mailing List Default Settings